sebpardo/sebpardo.github.io/_posts/2016-03-15-ebird-add-taxa-info.md

     ## [1] FALSE

-Voila!
+Voilà!
 No more missing values!
 We can join this list of genera back to the full taxonomic checklist with all species, or to your own checklist of sightings downloaded from eBird's [website](http://ebird.org/ebird/downloadMyData):

 ``` r
 ebirdfull <- left_join(ebirdtax, ebirdorders, by = "genus")